koraktor/rubikon/README.md

 ## Installation

-You can install Rubikon using RubyGem.
+You can install Rubikon using RubyGems.
 This is the easiest way of installing and recommended for most users.

     $ gem install rubikon